-Along the way, visitors are likely to see buzzards soaring overhead as well as the odd fleeting glimpse of roe deer as they forage amongst the mature trees of this remote part of the forest.
+Along the way, visitors are likely to see buzzards soaring overhead as well as the odd fleeting glimpse of deer and red squirrels as they forage amongst the mature trees of this remote part of the forest.

-There’s also a good chance to spot ospreys thanks to the efforts of the Tweed Valley Osprey project who have installed artificial nesting platforms that are monitored by CCTV cameras.
+There’s also a good chance to spot ospreys thanks to the efforts of the Tweed Valley Osprey project which has installed artificial nesting platforms that are monitored by CCTV cameras.

 The camera feed is streamed online so if you’d like to check to see if there are any chicks (note you won’t see them in winter as the birds migrate south) you might like to bookmark the osprey webcam on the Forestry Land Scotland website.

 Facilities-wise, Glentress Forest has everything you need for a visit whether on two feet or two wheels, with decent (paid) car parking, toilets and showers, mountain bike hire, a bike wash area and a bike shop, disabled facilities (at the Peel Centre), a very good café, wildlife hides, and a picnic area.